Designing Sites and Portals

 Selected highlight color

-The selected highlight color should be distinguishable enough from the navigation bar color so that users can easily tell which tab is highlighted.
+The selected highlight color should be distinguishable enough from the header bar color so that users can easily tell which tab is highlighted.

 For a clean, monochromatic look using the Helium header bar style, configure a selected highlight color that is a darker or lighter shade of the header bar color.